codlark/cls-docs/docs/Tutorial.md

         source: images/[role].png
     }

 This should all make sense by now.
 The only new thing is the `source` property that tells us where the image is located.
-We don't need to specify a size because brikWork will use the image at full size by default.
+We don't need to specify a size because CLS will use the image at full size by default.

-These images come with brikWork in the examples folder.
+These images come with the CLS Renderer in the examples folder.

 ## The Export Section